M. A. Chidambaram Stadium: International venue

-Chepauk hosted its first cricket test match in February 1934 during England's tour of India which was won by England.
-It is the second oldest international cricket stadium in India that is still in use after the Eden Gardens in Kolkata.
+Chepauk hosted its first Test cricket match in February 1934 during England's tour of India, which the visiting team won.
+It is the second oldest international cricket stadium in India that is still in use after Eden Gardens in Kolkata.
 It subsequently hosted the first match of the inaugural Ranji Trophy between Madras and Mysore in November of the same year.
-In 1946, the first attempts were made to build a larger stadium by Anthony De Mello, which was accepted by the MCC subject to the approval of the Indian government.
-The stadium played host to the fifth test of the series when England toured India in 1951-52.
-In February 1952, India recorded its first-ever test win when it beat England by an innings and eight runs.
+In 1946, the first attempts to build a larger stadium were made by Anthony De Mello.
+The proposal was accepted by the MCC subject to the approval of the Indian government.
+The stadium played host to the fifth Test of the series when England toured India in 1951-52.
+In February 1952, India recorded its first-ever Test win when it beat England by an innings and eight runs.

 When M. A. Chidambaram became the president of the Madras Cricket Association (MCA) in 1956, the association wanted to occupy the ground permanently.
 However, the MCC was reluctant to loan the use of the ground, fearing that regular use would lead to deterioration of the facilities.
-Hence, after India's first test victory in 1952, test matches in Madras were hosted at the corporation stadium till January 1967.
-When the 30-year lease of the stadium held by the MCC ended in 1966, the MCA obtained the least from the Madras government.
+Hence, after India's first Test victory in 1952, Test matches in Madras were hosted at the Corporation Stadium till January 1967.
+When the 30-year lease of the stadium held by the MCC ended in 1966, the MCA obtained the lease from the Madras government.

 Permanent structure and renaming

-The MCA changed its name to the Tamil Nadu Cricket Association (TNCA) after the state was renamed from Madras State to Tamil Nadu.
-The TNCA wanted to build a permanent structure as the stadium still hosted matches with temporary stands and the foundation stone for the new stadium structure was laid in 1971.
-The Government of Tamil Nadu gave ₹1.5 million with Chidambaram donating a similar amount from his wealth and the Madras Race Club donated ₹0.5 million.
-The remaining amount of ₹14 million was loaned by the banks.
+The MCA changed its name to the Tamil Nadu Cricket Association (TNCA), after the state was renamed from Madras to Tamil Nadu.
+The TNCA wanted to build a permanent structure as the stadium.
+The foundation stone for the new stadium was laid in 1971.
+The Government of Tamil Nadu gave ₹1.5 million, Chidambaram donated a similar amount from his wealth, and the Madras Race Club donated ₹0.5 million.
+The remaining amount of ₹14 million was borrowed from banks.
 The construction was completed in 1981.

-Beginning in the late 1960s till the late 1980s, the stadium hosted a Test match in the second week of January which was termed the Pongal Test, as it coincided with the Pongal harvest festival.
-The Indian women's team played their second-ever women's test in November 1976 against the West Indies at Chepauk.
+From the late 1960s till the late 1980s, the stadium hosted a Test match in the second week of January, which was termed the Pongal Test, as it coincided with the Pongal harvest festival.
+The Indian women's team played their second-ever women's Test in November 1976 against the West Indies at Chepauk.
 The stadium was renamed from Madras Cricket Club Ground to M. A. Chidambaram Stadium in 1986.
-The venue was the host of the second ever tied test match in the history of the game during Australia's tour in 1986.
-The stadium hosted its first One-Day International match between India and Australia during the 1987 Cricket World Cup.
+The venue was the host of the second-ever tied Test match in the history of the game during Australia's tour in 1986.
+The stadium hosted its first One Day International match between India and Australia during the 1987 Cricket World Cup.
 It further hosted matches during the subsequent 1996 Cricket World Cup and 1997 Women's Cricket World Cup.